EnterpriseDB/docs/tools/user/pgerelnotes/pgerel/README.md

-Provisional docs for the XSLT translator
+# Provisional docs for the XSLT translator

+**Prerequisite - xsltproc is installed on your system**

 1) You will need to obtain copies of the files at